Lapsus$: Attacks

+2021

-Brazil's Ministry of Health (2021)
+Brazil's Ministry of Health

 The first known cyberattack committed by Lapsus$ was against Brazil's Ministry of Health.
 The Ministry of Health website was taken down on Friday, 10 December around 1 AM.
 Lapsus$ left a message, "Contact us if you want your data back", along with their Telegram and e-mail addresses on the homepage of the website of the ministry after exfiltrating and deleting 50 TB of data on internal servers.
-By Friday afternoon the message had been removed, but the website and user data in the "ConecteSUS" app, which provides Brazilians with COVID vaccination certificates, remained unavailable, causing disruption for travelers.
+By Friday afternoon the message had been removed, but the website and user data in the "ConecteSUS" app, which provides Brazilians with COVID vaccination certificates, remained unavailable, causing disruption for travellers.

+2022

-Okta (2022)
+Okta

 On 21 January 2022, Lapsus$ had gained access into the servers of identity and access management company Okta through the compromised account of a third-party customer support engineer.
 Okta confirmed the breach on 25 January 2022.
 Based on the final forensic report, Okta's Chief Security Officer David Bradbury said the attack only impacted two active customers.
 Okta began investigating claims of a hack after Lapsus$ shared screenshots in a Telegram channel implying they had breached Okta's customer networks.
 Initially, Okta said that a Lapsus$ hacker obtained Remote Desktop (RDP) access to a Sitel support engineer's laptop over "a five-day window" between January 16 and January 21.

-Nvidia (2022)
+Nvidia

 On 23 February 2022, technology company Nvidia became aware of a breach into its systems.
 Lapsus$ claimed to have a terabyte of data from Nvidia, and threatened to release the "complete silicon, graphics, and computer chipset files for all recent NVIDIA GPUs, including the RTX 3090Ti and upcoming revisions" if Nvidia didn't open-source its device drivers.
 On 3 March 2022 the credentials for Nvidia's over 71,000 employees emerged online.

-Samsung (2022)
+Samsung

-On 4 March 2022, Lapsus$ posted a 190 GB torrent to internal data belonging to phone manufacturer Samsung, including the source code of its Samsung Galaxy line of phones.
+On 4 March 2022, Lapsus$ posted a 195 GB torrent to internal data belonging to phone manufacturer Samsung, including the source code of its Samsung Galaxy line of phones.
 Samsung confirmed the breach three days later.

-Mercado Libre (2022)
+Mercado Libre

 On 8 March 2022, Argentinian e-commerce company Mercado Libre confirmed that user data for 300,000 customers had been accessed by Lapsus$; the group also claimed to have access to 24,000 repositories belonging to Mercado Libre.

-Ubisoft (2022)
+Ubisoft

 On 10 March 2022, gaming company Ubisoft confirmed that it had experienced a "cyber security incident", although user data had not been accessed.

-T-Mobile (2022)
+T-Mobile

 On 17 March 2022, Lapsus$ had gained access to an employee account within the telecommunications company T-Mobile.
 A prominent member of Lapsus$ going by the pseudonym "White" unsuccessfully attempted to gain access to the T-Mobile accounts of the Federal Bureau of Investigation and the United States Department of Defense.
 Lapsus$ was, however, able to obtain the source code repositories belonging to T-Mobile.